elliottcandrew/my-site/_posts/2015-02-04-frame-works.md

     class: max-800 tall-img
 ---

-This project is an ecosystem of social involvement, it intersects local community with the transient intrigue of tourism, whilst developing an ever-changing collaborative spectacle that belongs to both.
-The scheme is underscored by it’s capacity for change, it embraces social diversity and it provides an adaptive forum for this diversity to be celebrated.
+This project is an ecosystem of social involvement, it intersects local community with the transient intrigue of tourism while creating an ever-changing and collaborative spectacle that belongs to both.
+The scheme is underscored by it’s capacity for change, it embraces social diversity and provides an adaptive forum for this diversity to be celebrated.
+<br><br>
+It can be best described as a social framework

 {% assign image = page.image[0] %}
 {% include snippet-srcset.html %}